jg932/Fireball-Island/README.md

 - CSS
 - Javascript

-Fire font used via openlicense from 1001freefonts.com Sailing animation from netanimations.net
+Fire font used via openlicense from 1001freefonts.com<br>
+Sailing animation from netanimations.net<br>
-Sound effects used 0 license from creative commons
+Sound effects used 0 license from creative commons<br>